192-sean/twilio/README.md

 First started because of the Fluent 2014 hackathon

+To run this code you will need to change the twCreds.js file with your information.

 ---------------------------------------------------

 For the original hackathon code run the following from your terminal: